310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% bubble Kanata v2 %}
 …ehehe~♪

-i was waiting to see when it would be my turn even before we started preparing for the fishing tournament—
+i was [waiting] to see when it would be my turn even before we started [preparing] for the [fishing tournament]—

-and at one point, i heard that she was going to have time in her schedule for my outfit, so i knew i had to take the chance to plead for it before then.
+and at one point, i [heard] that she was going to have time in her [schedule] for my outfit, so i knew i had to take the chance to [plead] for it before then.

-after all, the rest of ryuseitai received their personal outfits~♪
+after all, the rest of ryuseitai received their [personal outfits]~♪
 {% endbubble %}

 {% bubble Rei %}